dwyl/learn-jshint/README.md

 }
 ```

+Now SublimeLinter will no longer display any errors:

 ![Imgur](http://i.imgur.com/HqqrTpo.png "no more jshint errors")

-Now you know how to use jshint.
+Now you *know* how to use jshint.
-Go forth and make your JavaScript Awesome!
+Go forth and make your JavaScript Awesome! :-)